 Before it can be determined whether a dual diagnosis is present, a mental health professional must carefully evaluate the individual’s condition according to the latest version of the Diagnostic and Statistical Manual of Mental Disorders.
 If a diagnosis is present, then people who meet the criteria may be eligible to receive treatment at a center that offers this kind of specialized care.

 If you have an addiction and mental health disorder, you can use your time in recovery to focus on both at a center that offers dual diagnosis treatment.
 At California Highlands, we know how tough alcohol withdrawal can be.
 We view detox as a critical part of recovery from substance abuse and addiction.

 Anxiety and Depression Association of America. (n.d.).
-Substance Use Disorders. from https://adaa.org/understanding-anxiety/related-illnesses/substance-abuse
+Substance Use Disorders. from from https://adaa.org/understanding-anxiety/related-illnesses/substance-abuse

 National Alliance on Mental Illness. (n.d.).
-NAMI. from https://www.nami.org/learn-more/mental-health-conditions/related-conditions/dual-diagnosis
+NAMI. from from https://www.nami.org/learn-more/mental-health-conditions/related-conditions/dual-diagnosis

 National Institute on Drug Abuse. (n.d.).
-Introduction. from https://www.drugabuse.gov/publications/research-reports/common-comorbidities-substance-use-disorders/introduction
+Introduction. from from https://www.drugabuse.gov/publications/research-reports/common-comorbidities-substance-use-disorders/introduction

 National Institute on Drug Abuse. (n.d.).
 Part 1: The Connection Between Substance Use Disorders and Mental Illness. from from https://www.drugabuse.gov/publications/research-reports/common-comorbidities-substance-use-disorders/part-1-connection-between-substance-use-disorders-mental-illness